nabinked/nabinked.github.io/_posts/2020-01-29-avoiding-duplicate-records-with-aws-kcl-and-s3.md

      /// </summary>
      public bool AnyExluded => _excludeList.Count > 0;

-     /// This will check if the given value is present within in the sequence range, also taking into account the exclude list.
+     /// This will check if the given value is present within the sequence range, also taking into account the exclude list.
      /// </summary>
      /// <param name="seqNum"></param>
      /// <returns></returns>